corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/_index.md

   and three replicas of each worker, subject to the persistence requirements of any {{< tooltip >}}CorDapp{{< /tooltip >}} running in the cluster.

 * MSK: For a cluster with a single replica of each worker and a topic replica count of three, a Kafka cluster of three `kafka.t3.small` instances may suffice.
-In a HA topology with three replicas of each worker and a topic replica count of three, we recommend five brokers using at least `kafka.m5.large` instances.
+In a high-availability topology with three replicas of each worker and a topic replica count of three, we recommend five brokers using at least `kafka.m5.large` instances.

 ### REST API